isabella232/kendo-react-animation/docs/expand/api.md

 #### className `String`

-Specifies CSS class name(s), rendered to the animation component
+Specifies CSS class name(s), set to the animation component

 #### componentChildClassName `String`

-Specifies CSS class name(s), rendered to each of the animated children components
+Specifies CSS class name(s), set to each of the animated children components